ZhuliyanPenkov/crypto-app/crypto-app/README.md

 ### THE API

-the api used for gathering cryptocurrency information in this app is - https://www.coingecko.com/en/api/documentation

-The only downside of this API is that sometimes it might not return informatio, because the API key is free trail and there is a limit on the requests.
+The api used for gathering cryptocurrency information in this app is - https://www.coingecko.com/en/api/documentation The only downside of this API is that sometimes it might not return information, because the API key is free trail and there is a limit on the requests.